 How does bankruptcy impact my credit history?

-bankruptcy can stay on your credit report for seven to 10 years.
+According to credit reporting companies Equifax and Transunion, a bankruptcy can stay on your credit report for seven to 10 years.
 The good news is the impact should lessen over time.

 How can I get approved for financing to purchase a vehicle after bankruptcy?

 Before car shopping, determine what you can afford.

 Putting together a budget and savings plan is a good way to determine how much car you can afford.
 You can do this by reviewing your current expenses and calculating how much you already have or need to save for purchasing a vehicle.
 When determining what you can afford for your monthly payment, it’s also a good idea to include car insurance and maintenance costs to help avoid surprise costs.